... CD quality it is not ...

 A couple years ago you mentioned that you had listened to an iPod and said that it sounded like crap (or "burnt brown dreck") or some such thing.
 I vividly recall that you said "I know distortion when I hear it."

 At the time I knew exactly what you where talking about because, when I analyzed the various lossy codecs at [---] for automating QA, I saw copious instances of clipping caused by discarded phase information.
-(Phases are considered by MPEG to be "non-critical" for human perception of music and are thus discarded in lossy encoding schemes.)
+(Phase is considered by MPEG to be "non-critical" for human perception of music and are thus discarded in lossy encoding schemes.)

 Ever since your iPod distortion comment I have been meaning to send you some graphics demonstrating that you're right about the distortion and that those slogan-chanters who say that MP3s are "CD quality" are full of shit.